compound-finance/comet/docs/README.md

 ### Withdraw

 The withdraw method is used to **withdraw collateral** that is not currently supporting an open borrow.
-Withdraw is **also used to borrow the base asset** from the protocol if there is sufficient collateral for the account.
+Withdraw is **also used to borrow the base asset** from the protocol if the account has supplied sufficient collateral.
 It can also be called from an allowed manager address.

-Compound III implements a minimum borrow size which can be found as `baseBorrowMin` in the [protocol configuration](#get-protocol-configuration).
-A withdraw transaction to borrow that is less than the minimum borrow size will revert.
+Compound III implements a minimum borrow position size which can be found as `baseBorrowMin` in the [protocol configuration](#get-protocol-configuration).
+When opening a new borrow, an account's initial withdraw to borrow transaction must be greater than the minimum required or it will revert.
+Subsequent borrows can be of any size as long as the account's total borrow size is greater than the minimum requirement.

 #### Comet